 If you would like to speak personally with a teacher, please e-mail or phone for an appointment, so that she/he can give you undivided attention and not disrupt the learning of students.
-Communication Folders will be used to send flyers, homework, completed work, memos and other information home.
-Please take the time to read these papers, and, when appropriate, discuss the information with your student.

 DRESS CODE

 Student dress influences the way students act.
 Please see that your child comes to school in clothing that meets dress code standards (no short shorts or mid-drifts) As per District Policy, "Shorts and skirts shall extend to at least three inches above the knee.
 No short shorts or miniskirts shall be allowed."
 Students may not wear clothing to school that displays disrespectful slogans or messages about things that are illegal for children.
 All students are required to participate in P.E. and recess regardless of clothing choices.
 Clothing should be appropriate for daily activity and weather.